 The mountain lion saga continues…

-Following are some previous updates to this post, with links to additonal articles and information.
+Following are some previous updates to this post, with links to additional articles and information.

 Update October 18, 2012.
 This summer NPS biologists discovered two mountain lion kittens, P-23 (female) & P-24 (male), east of Circle X Ranch in the Santa Monica Mountains.
 They are the offspring of P-12 (male) and P-19, a daughter of P-12.
 The kittens were outfitted with tracking devices.

 Update June 18, 2012.
-Analysis of the DNA of the mountain lion killed by authorities in downtown Santa Monica May 22 revealed it is related to lions that reside north of the 101 Freeway.
-One possibility is that the approximately three year old lion was the offspring of mountain lion P-12.
+Analysis of the DNA of the mountain lion killed by authorities in downtown Santa Monica on May 22 revealed it is related to lions that reside north of the 101 Freeway.
+One possibility is that the approximately three-year-old lion was the offspring of mountain lion P-12.
 P-12 has been documented crossing the 101 Freeway in Agoura and is the only lion known to have done so.